 Chair of the BAUS Section of Academic Urology

-This is followed by a lecture from the recipient of this year’s John Blandy Prize, which I am sure will give credit to Professor Blandy’s memory.
-We are very grateful to the BJU International and its Editor, Professor Prokar Dasgupta, for supporting this first session.
+This is followed by a lecture from the recipient of this year’s John Blandy Prize, which I am sure will once again give credit to Professor Blandy’s memory.
+We are very grateful to the BJU International and its Editor, Prokar Dasgupta, for supporting this first session.